Begum Samru

 Begum Sumru died immensely rich but without an heir.
-Her inheritance was assessed as approximately 55.5 million gold marks in 1923 and 18 billion deutsch marks in 1953.
+Her inheritance was assessed at approximately 55.5 million gold marks in 1923 and 18 billion deutsch marks in 1953.
 Her inheritance continues to be disputed to this day.
 An organisation named "Reinhards Erbengemeinschaft" still strives to resolve the inheritance issue.

 Life

-Begum Samru was of slight stature, fair complexion and distinguished by exceptional leadership abilities of an uncommon order.
+Begum Samru was of slight stature (never growing more than 4'8 tall), fair complexion and distinguished by exceptional leadership abilities of an uncommon order.
 More than once, she headed her own troops in action.
 She was reportedly of Kashmiri descent.